bluesman-org/autotrader/README.md

 # Autotrader

-See .junie/guidelines.md for the full project structure and details.
+See .junie/guidelines.md for the full project structure, details, and API documentation.